What would Earth be like with no moon?

 Most moons in our solar system are tiny relative to the planets they orbit.
 These planets wouldn’t miss a moon or two if one got knocked out of orbit.
 But Earth’s moon is relatively large.
 So Earth without its large nearby moon would be a very different world indeed.

 No calendars based on a system of months.
-The word month, after all, stems from a word that means moon – because many calendars are based on the changing phases of the moon.
+The word month, after all, stems from a word that means moon.
+That’s because many calendars are based on the changing phases of the moon.

 With no moon, there’d be no nearby world for astronauts to visit.
 We might never have begun to venture out into the solar system.

-Also, without the moon, Earth would spin faster.
-Our day would be shorter.
-Billions of years ago, Earth spun around on its axis much faster.
-Our world’s cycle of day and night was less than ten hours long.
+It’s because, billions of years ago when Earth was young, our planet spun around on its axis much faster.
+Our world’s cycle of day and night was less than 10 hours long.
 The ebb and flow of the tides are what put the brakes on Earth’s spin.
 So – if you’re imagining Earth with no moon – you have to imagine our day on Earth much shorter than our present-day 24 hours.